 How Rising Commercial Rents Are Threatening Independent Businesses, and What Cities Are Doing About It (2016)

-Annually, we celebrate Small Business Saturday- a national shopping holiday after Black Friday and before Cyber Monday that encourages consumers to shop local.
+Every November year we celebrate Small Business Saturday- a national shopping holiday after Black Friday and before Cyber Monday that encourages consumers to shop local.
 See our Shop Small Second Line Celebration here.

 We recognize the local businesses that were crucial to the recovery of New Orleans after Hurricane Katrina, highlight their resilience and advocate for the importance of business disruptor preparedness.